python-virtualenvwrapper/virtualenvwrapper/docs/source/extensions.rst

 bitbucket
 ---------

-The bitbucket_ extension creates a project working directory and automatically clones the repository from BitBucket.
+The bitbucket_ project template creates a working directory and automatically clones the repository from BitBucket.
 Requires project_.